Jonathan-Uy/CSES-Solutions/README.md

 The CSES Problem Set is a collection of competitive programming practice problems.
 The goal of the project is to create a comprehensive high quality problem set for learning competitive programming.
 In January 2021, the collection was updated to include 300 problems!
 New problems will be gradually added.
 See the problem set [here](https://cses.fi/problemset/).

-As of May 27th, the following number of solutions have been completed:
+As of June 10th, the following number of solutions have been completed:

 | Problem Type          | Number Solved |
 |-----------------------|:-------------:|